-Was not in the world’s top 350 when he came joint fifth on his Major debut at the 2017 US Open, but moved into the top 20 when he was a joint runner-up to Francesco Molinari in last July’s Open at Carnoustie and by beginning this year with a spectacular victory at the Sentry Tournament of Champions in Hawaii – he shot an 11 under par final round 62 to win by one – was up to sixth in the rankings.
-His maiden PGA Tour success came at the 2017 Greenbrier Classic, just three weeks after the US Open.
-The victory earned him a first Open start and two months after coming tied 20th at Royal Birkdale the PGA Tour rookie added the season-ending Tour Championship, beating newly-crowned PGA champion Justin Thomas by one.
+Schauffele was outside the world’s top 350 when he tied for fifth on his major debut at the 2017 U.S. Open, but he moved into the top 20 when he was a joint runner-up to Francesco Molinari in the following year’s Open at Carnoustie and has since reached as high as fourth.

+The American began 2019 with a spectacular victory at the Sentry Tournament of Champions in Hawaii, shooting an 11-under final round of 62 to win by one.
+His maiden PGA Tour success at the 2017 Greenbrier Classic earned him a first Open start and two months after coming tied 20th at Royal Birkdale the PGA Tour rookie added the season-ending Tour Championship.

 In 2018 he beat Tony Finau in a play-off for the World Golf Championships-HSBC Champions title in China and in his defence of the title he lost a play-off to Rory McIlroy, after being second to him at the Tour Championship.

 Schauffele was beaten in sudden death again, this time by Justin Thomas, at the Sentry Tournament of Champions in January 2020.